sosan/scenarios-istio/service-mesh-vs-ingress/step5/text.md

 ## Allow incoming traffic to the gateway

 A service mesh can have multiple ingress gateways.
 This is typically used in multi-tenant environments.

-In this case, we will installing the Istio Ingress gateway in namespace `istio-ingress` separate for increased security and isolation.
+In this case, we will installing new istio ingress gateway in namespace `istio-ingress` separate for increased security and isolation.

 ```plain
 kubectl create namespace istio-ingress